kingdane1/Project-1-ELK-JumpBox/README_D.A.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO:__jump box lessens on erros and you can use the jump box to install and configuer all other machines on the network than ssh-in into all of them__
+-__jump box lessens on erros and you can use the jump box to install and configuer all other machines on the network than ssh-in into all of them__

 The playbook implements the following tasks:
-- _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
+- _In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 -__Install docker.io__
 - __Install python-pip__
 - __Install docker__